wolfSSL/wolfBoot/docs/Signing.md

   * `--ecc384` Use ecc384 for signing the firmware.
 Assume that the given KEY.DER
 file is in this format.

+  * `--ecc521` Use ecc521 for signing the firmware.
+Assume that the given KEY.DER
+file is in this format.

   * `--rsa2048` Use rsa2048 for signing the firmware.
 Assume that the given KEY.DER
 file is in this format.